Azure/co-op-translator/getting_started/create-env-file.md

 In this tutorial, we will guide you through setting up your environment variables for Azure services using an *.env* file.
 Environment variables allow you to securely manage sensitive credentials, such as API keys, without hard-coding them into your codebase.

 > [!IMPORTANT]
 > - Only one language model service (Azure OpenAI or OpenAI) needs to be configured.
 Fill in the environment variables for your preferred service.
+If environment variables for multiple language models are set, the co-op translator will select one based on priority.
 > - If Computer Vision environment variables are not set, the translator will automatically switch to [Markdown-only mode](./markdown-only-mode.md).

 > [!NOTE]
 > This guide primarily focuses on Azure services, but you can choose any supported language model from the [supported models and services list](../README.md#-supported-models-and-services).